 If you want to travel during your career break, you should consider what to do with your current place of residence: sublet it or dissolve it completely?
 You should pause or cancel contracts with the gym & Co.
 In addition, your documents should be up to date and you should adjust your mobile phone options to your new situation.

 Use time off from your job for further training

 You don't want to go far away, but you still need some time off from your job?
-You have the feeling that you are stuck in your job and would like to change your career - but preferably without quitting?
+You have the feeling that you are stuck in your career and would like to change your career - but preferably without quitting?
 Then discuss with your superiors what opportunities they see for further training within the company.
 If you are short of IT specialists, you could attend one of our boot camps and lead your company into the future.
 You could use your sabbatical to become a web developer or data analyst in 12 weeks.

 Your way to a well-used sabbatical from your job

 If you're quitting your old job and want to re-position yourself, you're in good hands with us.
 You can also finance our bootcamps with the help of our financial partner Chancen eG. In addition, we are certified as an educational institution, so that you can use the so-called education voucher from the employment agency.
 We have set out to prove that anyone can make their way into IT.
 Regardless of where you come from and what background you have.
 We work for a diverse world where no one is too old or has too many children.
 Let's code the rainbow. 🌈